 Distracted Driving

 Texting or using your phone while driving is a dangerous habit that can lead to accidents and injuries.
 Georgia has strict laws against distracted driving.
 Make it a point to stay focused on the road and use hands-free devices if you need to make a call while driving.
+Georgia is a ‘Hands-Free‘ state, meaning drivers are prohibited from holding or supporting a cellular device with any part of their body while operating a motor vehicle.

 DUI Laws